roaked/roaked.github.io/content/_index.md

 Although work is a significant part of my life, it's not my whole world.
 I love hitting the slopes for some mountain sports and taking time for winter activities.
 Running, though, that's my serious addiction — a peaceful getaway from the constant social interaction, despite my talkative nature.
 I mean, I can dive into conversations spanning politics, philosophy, or the fascinating realms of geology for hours — really, I could talk endlessly.
 Perhaps you haven't noticed, but all of these activities have one common trait — they're all solitary activities.
 A valuable lesson I've learned over time is to cherish the peace I find in these moments, enjoying the tranquility of being alone with my thoughts, just me by myself.

-{{< hint warning >}}
- Proceed at your own risk: Philosophical rant below
-{{< /hint >}}

-Speaking about "me by myself", isn't it interesting how most people in our lives, despite intentions to stay, often become fleeting characters in our stories?
-It's something my mother used to tell me when I was young, but I'd constantly forget it.
-You could say it was one of my problems.
-But as the years went by, I learned the truth behind it — the transient nature of most people.
-That's why I've grown to value doing things independently — working on my own, relying solely on myself, has been a path to building resilience and self-reliance.
-It is as if the weight of complete responsibility becomes a catalyst for personal growth...
-It certainly contradicts with the perception others have of me as an ideal team player.
-While many appear to envision me as thriving within a team dynamic, I often feel quite the opposite internally.

-**A curious paradox, isn't it?**

 ![123e](https://live.staticflickr.com/65535/53351935583_2203c22f2f_c.jpg)